cleverage/accessibility-steps/accessibility-first-step/en/04 - When you provide a title element, do not leave it empty.md

 priority:   Error
 topic:      HTML
 selector:   title
+status:     not started
 ---

 # When you provide a title element, do not leave it empty

 ## Purpose

 ## Technical solution